-Concessions granted to tenants where rent has been reduced or waived for a specified period are accounted for as lease modifications.
+Concessions granted to tenants for operating lease receivables where prior demanded lease payments have been reduced or waived for a specified period are accounted as an expected credit loss.
+Concessions granted to tenants for future lease payments are accounted as a lease modification.
 Concessions granted to tenants which allow the deferral of rent payments to the Group are not accounted for as lease modifications on the basis there is no change to the consideration or scope of the lease.